 - Organizational health improvement and evaluation plan written for a student’s internship organization

-- Faculty mentor approved, independently designed thesis.
+- CHPR mentor approved, independently designed thesis.

 We encourage students to use extant data sets for their projects.
-Students are not limited to quantitative data sets; many SPRC faculty possess qualitative data sets that may be analyzed for an M.S. thesis project.
+Students are not limited to quantitative data sets; many CHPR mentors possess qualitative data sets that may be analyzed for an M.S. thesis project.
 Students also have the option of collecting original data, for example, through the use of surveys.
 Students will be strongly encouraged to develop their thesis into a manuscript for publication or a credible research grant application, and students will be provided the mentorship to do so.

 A master’s thesis committee will evaluate students’ master’s theses.
 Each student will identify the members of his/her thesis committee, comprising 3 thesis readers.
-The core reader is typically the student’s faculty mentor.
-One co-reader will typically be an SPRC faculty member selected by the student, with approval from their faculty mentor.
+The core reader is typically the student’s CHPR mentor.
+One co-reader will typically be an SPRC faculty member selected by the student, with approval from their mentor.
 The core reader and SPRC co-reader share primary supervision of the student’s thesis research and writing.
 The second co-reader may be a mentor from a student’s community internship placement and/or a faculty member outside of SPRC serving as a "content expert."

 Stanford's central Financial Aid Office (not the Medical School Financial Aid Office) is the appropriate department to contact regarding all aspects of tuition and financial aid.
 Below are some links you might find useful: